Sunrise to Sunset

 It’s a new day on the coral reef and the first dive on the house reef begins as the sun rises slowly overhead.
 It’s a peaceful moment, as the creatures of the night find their niche to sleep off their nocturnal activities, while the creatures of the day slowly wake up and rise.
 As the sun comes up, Erik captures this picture of a vibrant soft coral, swaying gently in the current.

-Having bagged his first image of the day he moves along and spots a parrotfish lazily emerging from its protective mucus cocoon and nighttime hiding place.
-Erik took the image at the top the page as the fish prepared for another day of grazing the algae from the reefs, and peered out to check the horizon for a tasty patch of food.
+Having bagged his first image of the day Erik moves along and spots a parrotfish lazily emerging from its protective mucus cocoon and nighttime hiding place.
+Erik Captured the image as the fish prepared for another day of grazing the algae from the reefs, and peered out to check the horizon for a tasty patch of food.

 Predators lurking, already awaiting their breakfast, see no sign of this enigmatic frogfish, completely disguised as part of his surroundings.
 Looking like the sponge itself, it lives in perfect camouflage.
 Frogfish coloration varies from species to species, and even within the same species.
 Textures range from smooth velvety skin to algae covered warts, and even spots that look just like those of a sponge.